JasonScourge/autocompaste-html/README.md

   $ git clone git@github.com:<your username>/autocompaste-html.git
   ```

 You will need your own local web server to run experiment.
 [XAMPP](https://www.apachefriends.org/index.html) or [MAMP](https://www.mamp.info/en/) are good choices for quick and easy setting up of local web servers.
-If you have Python installed, a simpler way exists.
+If you have Python installed, which you should at least have Python 2 considering that you have done CS3240 before taking CS4249, a simpler way exists.
 Running the following command in the root of the repository directory will start a local web server at port 8000:

 ```
 $ python -m SimpleHTTPServer    // Python 2